frendyguo-zz/frendyguo.me/src/pages/can-a-scrum-team-prosper-without-a-scrum-master.md

 I believe the Scrum Master role in a Scrum Team should never go away.
 Even the best Scrum Team continues to benefit from proper guiding by Scrum Master.

 This article intends to share what I think about the significance of the Scrum Master role in a Scrum Team.
-Is your organization implements a similar framework?
+Does your organization implement a similar framework?
 I'd love to hear what you think of it. 😉